 The probability that a hazard will occur during the planned life expectancy of the system element, subsystem, or component can be described subjectively in potential occurrences per unit of time, event, population, items, or activity.
-Supporting rationale for assigning a hazard probability is documented in hazard analysis reports.
+Supporting rationale for assigning a hazard probability are documented in hazard analysis reports.

-The severity of a hazard is defined to provide a qualitative measure of the worst credible mishap resulting from operational risks, personnel error, environmental conditions, design inadequacies, and procedural deficiencies for a system, subsystem, or component failure or malfunction.
+The severity of a hazard is defined to provide a qualitative measure of the worst credible mishap resulting from operational risks; personnel error; environmental conditions; design inadequacies: and procedural deficiencies for a system, subsystem, or component failure or malfunction.